claucece/claucece.github.io/_posts/2022-03-08-management-one-one.md

 ---
 *Why I love good 1:1s*

 These days, I've been reflecting.
-Reflecting on the status of the world, research and many other things.
+Reflecting on the status of the world, research, and many other things.
 On the work side, I've been reflecting on how to properly run teams and how to make people be heard.
 I'm no expert on this and, while I do have some management and leadership experience, I have lots of things to learn.
 I have managed/lead 3 teams now of various sizes.
 My first experience with managing a team was a disaster: I failed in every way.
-But I've learned better.
+But I've learned to do better.
-Here, I'll like to share things that I've learned, books and advise that have helped me, and how to add diversity and inclusion into managing.
-What I will mostly like to focus on this blog post are 1:1s and why they are a central core to any team dynamic.
-I'll be talking of my experience over the years as a member of the software community.
-Recently, I lead (in an small way) a team of people that I absolutely loved.
+Here, I'll like to share things that I've learned, books and advice that have helped me, and how to add diversity and inclusion into managing.
+What I will mostly like to focus in this blog post are 1:1s and why they are a central core to any team dynamic.
+I'll be talking about my experience over the years as a member of the software community.
+Recently, I led (in a small way) a team of people that I absolutely loved.
 So here some of my reflections.

 ## 1:1s

 <br>

-We all know that 1:1s are, we have all have had them.
+We all know that 1:1s are, we all have had them.
 But sometimes we don't know what a *good* 1:1 is.
-For me, 1:1s are an opportunity to learn what are the success, challenges and needs of a person.
-It is not an status update or reporting.
+For me, 1:1s are an opportunity to learn what are the successes, challenges and needs of a person.
+It is not a status update or reporting.
 It is the most vital process that a manager/lead must always held.

 I had once a manager/lead that wanted to cancel all their 1:1s in the team, or to reduce them to 15 minutes.
 They had too many other things to do and other important meetings to attend.
-I also had a leader that cancel all of our 1:1s.
-This leader first started by cancelling our 1:1 by sending a note over chat; then, they cancel them by sending an email; then, they cancel by clicking 'no' to the video invitation; and, then, they just removed it with no notification from the calendar.
+I also had a leader that canceled all of our 1:1s.
+This leader first started by canceling our 1:1 by sending a note over chat; then, they cancel them by sending an email; then, they cancel by clicking 'no' to the video invitation; and, then, they just removed it with no notification from the calendar.
 These two examples, at least for me, are a big mistake.
 What these two examples said to me was: "I, as a manager/lead, do not value your work, and see no use in talking to you".

-1:1s are perhaps the more important meeting one can have in order to understand the health and the needs of a team.
+1:1s are perhaps the most important meeting one can have in order to understand the health and the needs of a team.
 You cannot understand what a person needs from second-hand telling, assumptions or gossip.
 You need to go to the source to understand any need.
-And, yet, 1:1s are the types of meetings that are more likely to be cancelled.
+And, yet, 1:1s are the types of meetings that are more likely to be canceled.

-Perhaps, the reason why they get cancelled is because there is a misunderstanding of what they are for.
+Perhaps, the reason why they get canceled is that there is a misunderstanding of what they are for.
 1:1s are not status or report meetings.
 Status can be the introduction or the framing, but not the core of the meeting.
 A healthy 1:1 is strategic: they must be valuable conversations.